 It is a visible placket, also known as American placket.
 Found most often on everyday dress shirts and casual shirts, the shirt fabric is folded back over the front and stitched to create a visible strip of raised fabric (sometimes an extra strip of fabric is attached instead of just folding).

-It is a great choice for business wardrobe, also looks very good with a tie.
+It is a great choice for a business wardrobe, and also looks very good with a tie.

 No front placket (French placket)